tomsteele/shellsquid/README.md

 ### Download
 Binary packages for every supported operating system are availble [here](https://github.com/tomsteele/shellsquid/releases/latest).

+This package does not provide a web client.
+The recommended client is [shellsquid-ui](https://github.com/tomsteele/shellsquid-ui).

 ### Dependencies
 None, shellsquid is written in [Go](https://golang.org) and uses [boltdb](https://github.com/boltdb/bolt).